2023-09-04 19:20:37

 US jobs data in August reinforced expectations that the Fed will not raise rates this month.

-China’s manufacturing sector activity rose unexpectedly in August, and optimism about a recovery in demand in the world’s largest oil importer increased due to the measures taken by the country to support the economy’s post-pandemic recovery.
+China’s manufacturing sector activity rose unexpectedly in August, and optimism regarding a recovery in demand in the world’s largest oil importer increased due to the measures taken by the country to support the economy’s post-pandemic recovery.

 1693857200